You have no items in your shopping cart.

 LED or low level light therapy (LLL) is a wrinkle reducer and collagen booster — if you are willing to put the time in for three to five at-home sessions per week.
 Plenty of research attests to LED’s efficacy, such as a study in Denmark.
 Researchers in Germany concluded that LED works "by targeting water layers on elastin” and that, as a result, “facial wrinkle levels could be significantly reduced”.

-You can find LED for use at home with the Baby Quasar PLUS ($399 in the shop), which has red LED light and Ultra Renew Plus ($159 in the shop), which in addition to ultrasound (see above) and ionic modes, has red, blue and green LED lights.
+You can find LED for use at home with the Baby Quasar PLUS ($399), which has red LED light and Ultra Renew Plus ($159), which in addition to ultrasound (see above) and ionic modes, has red, blue and green LED lights.

 Marta Wohrle is an anti-aging skin care and beauty expert and the founder/CEO of Truth In Aging.
 Marta is dedicated to uncovering the truth behind anti-aging product claims.